hotab/CentOS-application/Proposal-2.md

 + Pentesting - I have some skill in pentesting - learned it from CTFs and pentesting my own projects (Django site and current startup), but not much of a theoretical base - mostly read OWASP guides.

 PS.
 I have no open-source experience right now (apart from C# project I mentioned earlier).
 For me - this project is an entry point.
+PS 2.
+I have no actual experience with patching the kernel - but I will get that in the middle of the project, and I will experiment with it before summer to not start from 0.

 ### Development environment
 + I currently use Webstorm and Sublime Text 2 on Mac OS X, Linux and Windows.